akamai/httpie-edgegrid/README.md

 ## Authentication

-We provide authentication credentials through an API client.
-Requests to the API are signed with a timestamp and are executed immediately.
+You can obtain the authentication credentials through an API client.
+Requests to the API are marked with a timestamp and a signature and are executed immediately.

 1. [Create authentication credentials](https://techdocs.akamai.com/developer/docs/set-up-authentication-credentials).

-2. Place your credentials in an EdgeGrid resource file, `.edgerc`, under a heading of `[default]` at your local home directory or the home directory of a web-server user.
+2. Place your credentials in an EdgeGrid resource file, `.edgerc`, under a heading of `[default]` at your local home directory.

    ```
     [default]